 There are many benefits to becoming a CPA tax professional, including:

-Since the CPA credential is granted at the state level, each Board of Accountancy institutes their own requirements to become a CPA.
+Since the CPA credential is granted at the state level, each Board of Accountancy institutes its own requirements to become a CPA.
 But in general, CPAs must meet the 3E’s of education, exam, and experience:

 However, if you want to travel or work in multiple states, remember that the CPA is granted by state-level authorities.
 So if you get your CPA license in one state, it might not be valid in another.